ymatusevich/btp-build-resilient-apps/README.md

 In this use case we are going to use the SAP Private Link service to communicate with an SAP S/4HANA system (or other SAP or non-SAP system running on a VM in your own Azure account) privately from within the SAP BTP, Cloud Foundry Runtime without SAP Cloud Connector.

-Using the SAP Private Link (BETA) service will not require the SAP Cloud Connector anymore to expose the systems and communication through the internet, the entire traffic is secured by internal hyperscaler network without any exposure.
+Using the SAP Private Link service will not require the SAP Cloud Connector anymore to expose the systems and communication through the internet, the entire traffic is secured by internal hyperscaler network without any exposure.

 The current use case is describing an SAP S/4HANA extension application, of course having an SAP S/4HANA solution deployed on Azure infrastructure.

  >Note: Currently, we only support the connection from SAP BTP Cloud Foundry to Azure Private Link services.

- >Note, For the beta release, you can connect to Microsoft Azure Private Link Service running behind the Azure Standard Load Balancer.

 The business scenario in a nutshell: